Volunteers are the lifeline of our chapter.

 MEDIA LEAD

-In a professional setting, I work as a high-level Personal Assistant.
-I absolutely love my job and I am grateful every day for the unique opportunities to work closely with inspiring and successful individuals.
-In my free time, you can find my dog and I on the beach, out in the water, tucked between the trees, or on a long stretch of highway in search of a hidden gem.
-When I’m not chasing the sun and wandering the scenic route, I like to unwind on my yoga mat, surround myself with good company, or sample the cocktails at my favourite restaurants.
-Cheers!
+In my free time, you can find me on the beach, out in the water, tucked between the trees, or on a long stretch of highway.
+When I’m not chasing the sun and wandering the scenic route, I like to unwind on my yoga mat, share quality time with friends, and learn new skills.
+I consider myself a student of life and have recently chartered new waters with a sailing apprenticeship.
+Anchors up!

 WEBMASTER